bigskysoftware/hypermedia-systems-book/ch02-components-of-a-hypermedia-system.typ

 applications.

 This is an obvious shortcoming of HTML as a hypermedia; it would be wonderful to see this fixed in the HTML specification.
-For now, in Chapter 4, we’ll discuss ways to get around this.
+For now, in @ch04, we’ll discuss ways to get around this.

 ===== HTTP response codes <_http_response_codes>